For my contract click here

 Do you want to take photos of your own quilts, rather than paying a professional photographer to do it?

 You can do it!
-No expensive equipment needed!
+No expensive equipment is needed!

 Learn all about the ins and outs of photographing your own quilts and how to get great quality photos.

-Students will practice taking photos of quilts during the workshop.
+Students will practice taking photos of their quilts during the workshop.

-An engaging account of an art quilter’s journey from traditional quilts, to her current adventures in art quilting.
-Valerie will do a PowerPoint presentation, and bring a variety of quilts representing her journey.
+An engaging account of my journey from traditional quilts, to my current adventures in art quilting.
+I will do a PowerPoint presentation, and bring a variety of quilts representing her journey.